 If you son died and the estate is under $100,000 there is a California Code Section that deals with the procedures.
 You must wait a certain amount of time, 45 days at last count, then draft a Declaration stating that you are the representative for the heirs and with a certified copy of the death...Read more »

 No, a settlement conference is nothing more than the parties sitting down with a mediator, frequently the judge.
 It is a time for the parties to sit down, and have a third party facilitate the conversation.
 Often it is also a good time for the judge to convey what the most likely scenario is for a...Read more »

 Ex-parte hearing for this monday morning to see the judge but am wondering if I need to go about this another way such as filing a motion to dismiss or something to that effect.
 Or do I just go in front of the judge and explain my case??
 Also I want to note that the FRO has not been served on me...
 Read more »

 That depends on whether or not you have filed an assignment of wages on the back pay.
 If you are currently received child support from his current pay, then it should have a provision for how any arrears (previously owed child support) would be repaid.

 There are many ways in which you may be entitled to the property.
 If it was held in Joint tenancy for example, it would automatically be yours.
 If it is the subject of a trust to which you are the beneficary, then you you would be able to have it transferred to you.

-Me & my fiance got into a really stupid arguement i got mad that he started screaming at me so i got up on his face then he pushed me, i got physical with him so he kept pushing me and so on he didnt punch me but every time he pushed me i fell, & i called the cops i feel bad now cause it was never...
+Me & my fiance got into a really stupid arguement i got mad that he started screaming at me so i got up on his face then he pushed me, i got physical with him so he kept pushing me and so on he didnt punch me but every time he pushed me i fell, & i called the cops i feel bad now cause it...
 Read more »